dqnguyen59/SpringbootDemo/README.md

 For convenience, H2Database is used to have a relational database that will run in memory only.
 There's a MySQL connector included, if one wishes to test it on a real database.
 You can use docker/mysql_docker.sh to create a docker image/container.

+	mysql_docker.sh -b	# build MySQL-server docker image mysql_docker.sh -n -d	# Run docker and MySQL server mysql_docker.sh -q	# Stop docker and MySQL server

 JSON Web Token Security is used to have a secured Rest-API.
 JUnit is included to test the API end-points using MockMvc.

 Swagger-UI is included to document the API end-points.

 When the application starts, the post method InitServerContext.init() will be called to perform anything that needs to be executed first!
-Default user "sysadmin" will be created during the InitServerContext.init().
-The default password is "password". sysadmin has two roles: ROLE_ADMIN and ROLE_USER.
+Default user "root" will be created during the InitServerContext.init().
+The default password is "secret".
+Root user has the highest role ROOT.
-When a new user is created, it will have the role ROLE_USER.
+When a new user sign up for an account, it can have the ADMIN or USER  role.

-When using the API or Swagger-UI, you must sign in as "sysadmin" first.
+When using the API or Swagger-UI, you must sign in as "root" first.
 Then you can do other things.
 Use the welcome-controller end-points to test the user access level.

+Changing root password is prohibit for this demo.

 Check this link for a working demo:
 <a href="https://tomcat.smartblackbox.org/SpringbootDemo/swagger-ui/index.html">https://tomcat.smartblackbox.org/SpringbootDemo/swagger-ui/index.html</a>